 We offer a template letter to deal with a problem at work.
 Here’s a walkthrough of what you might put in your letter:

-- Explain what the issue is.
+- Calmly and respectfully explain what the issue is.
 Include as much relevant detail as you can think of, including the dates of any incidents and who was involved.
 If your complaint is that you haven’t been paid, or paid enough, say how much you think your employer owes you.

 - Explain briefly the impact on you.
 Describe how the issue has made you feel.
 Avoid attacking your employer or other staff.